Thursday, December 26, 2024

 If the business does not supply the bank with the articles of organization, can we substitute the Certificate of LLC.
 The certificate actually states: “Whereas, the Articles of Organization of XYZ Dream Catcher OK LLC, an Oklahoma limited liability company has been filed in the office of the Secretary of State as provided by the laws of the State of Oklahoma?”

-A. The reason I recommend the bank obtain the Articles of Organization is that they might state the Term of Existence as something other than Perpetual.
+A. The reason you want the Articles of Organization is that they might state the Term of Existence as something other than Perpetual.

 Follow-up question: Sometimes customers do not bring the bank the Articles of Organization, could the Bank utilize the one supplied on the Secretary of State’s website?